prakhar523/rideshare/README.md

 #The Problem

 Company X is interested in predicting rider retention.
-Identify what factors are the best predictors for retention, and offer suggestions to operationalize those insights to help Company X.
+The task calls to identify what factors are the best predictors for retention, and offer suggestions to operationalize those insights to help Company X.

 #The Target